aldebaran/qibuild/doc/source/hacking/contrib/cmake/coding_guide.rst

   * add you file to the list of the documented files in ``doc/tools/gen_cmake_doc.py``
   * and of course adding a tutorial on how to make coffee with qibuild :)

-* When writing a convenience function, not to be used outside, start the name with an underscore, if you have a whole bunch of internal functions, put them in a separated file, in the ``internal`` subdirectory.

-* Use the log functions carefully.
-The output of CMake must stay minimal (when it gets too long, it is impossible for the user to see if something went wrong)

-* If you run into a CMake warning, never ignore it.
-Fix your code or file a bug report.
-(CMake warnings almost always mean there is a nasty bug somewhere)

 Conditions and Variables
 ------------------------